prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 5. start apache2 service `sudo service apache2 start`

-After this you will able to access predict library from url http://localhost/predict-enroll-library/?apiKey=XXXX You will get API key from Private Identity.
+After this you will able to access predict library from url http://localhost/predict-enroll-library/?apiKey=XXXX

+You will get the API key from Private Identity.